citp/privacy-policy-historical/r/ro/roo/rootmusic.com.md

 #### Information from Other Sources

-We may receive information about you, including personal information, from third parties, and may combine this information with other personal information we maintain about you.
-If we do so, the provisions of this policy pertaining to our use and disclosure of personal information will govern our handling of any combined information that we maintain in personally identifiable format.
+We may receive information about you, including personal information, from third parties.
+For example, artists may provide us with lists of their fans so they can use BandPage’s services, such as marketing or promotional services.
+We may also receive demographic and behavioral information about you from third parties.
+When we receive this information, we may combine this information with other personal information we maintain about you.
+The provisions of this policy will govern our handling of any combined information that we maintain in personally identifiable format.

+In some instances, third parties (such as record labels, artists, and/or their management companies) provide us with information, including personal information, in connection with services that we may provide to them separate from the Service.
+We will process and disclose such information as they direct us.
+In these instances, the information is not ours, and we will comply with the directions of the third party.
+This policy does not reflect the privacy practices of these third parties and we are not responsible for their privacy policies or practices.
+We are not obligated to review, comment upon, or monitor their privacy policies or their compliance with their respective privacy policies, nor are we obligated to review their instructions to determine whether the instructions are in compliance or conflict with the terms of their published privacy policies.
+To the extent we combine such information with the information we collect through the Service, this policy will apply to the combined information.

 #### Aggregated Information

 We may collect or create data about users of the Service that has been aggregated with other similar data, or from which personal information otherwise has been removed.
 For example we may use the information that we collect as described above under “Website Information” in aggregate format to prepare anonymous statistics regarding the use of our Websites and other areas of our Service.
 We may use and disclose this non-personally identifiable data for various purposes, but will do so in an aggregated manner or otherwise in a way that does not identify our users personally.
 Otherwise, if we use or disclose this data in a manner that identifies you personally, we use and disclose it in accordance with those provisions of this policy describing our use and disclosure of personal information.

-### WHEN YOUR INFORMATION WILL BE SHARED OR DISCLOSED
+#### WHEN YOUR INFORMATION WILL BE SHARED OR DISCLOSED

 If you join our Service as an administrator for an artist or a band, you may, at your option, choose to input various types of information regarding the artist or band, including, for example, a contact email address, a URL for a website for the artist or band, a telephone number, a biography for that band or artist, photographs (and data associated with such photographs), songs, videos, and links to songs and videos on third-party services (and data associated with such songs and videos), songs and other audio files, tour dates, links to where fans can purchase tickets, information regarding products or services you may place for sale using any e-commerce functionality we make available on the Service, third-party IDs (such as Facebook or SoundCloud IDs), and other information regarding your band’s or artist’s shows.